 The wheels that drive foreclosures turn very slowly, and there is ample opportunity to steer the ship in a new direction and salvage your future.
 Sadly, foreclosure is entirely avoidable, yet lives are often damaged for years because homeowners didn’t understand the consequences and took no action to prevent the process.

 Whatever circumstances change to create the situation, homeowners who take steps to bypass the inevitable loss of the home will have the most control over their future.
 As the letters from the lender begin to arrive, there is still time to reach out to the lender and attempt to work towards an amicable solution.

-Markette Properties is here to help.
-Discuss the impending foreclosure of your San Antonio house with the direct buyers at Markette Properties without any obligations.
-The experienced pros at Markette Properties want to help you end your foreclosure nightmare today.
-Call Markette Properties at (210) 526-1767 or send us a message to learn more.
+Markette Properties, Inc. is here to help.
+Discuss the impending foreclosure of your house with the direct buyers at Markette Properties, Inc. without any obligations.
+The experienced pros at Markette Properties, Inc. want to help you end your foreclosure nightmare today.
+Call Markette Properties, Inc. at (210) 526-1767 or send us a message to learn more.